joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 | **Relic**     | Dormant code, unused infra, forgotten toggles that clutter cognition.                          | Zero-call endpoints, abandoned feature flags.            | Archive or delete quarterly; measure LOC shrink.           |
 | **Bet**       | Conscious shortcut taken for speed-to-market with a written expiry date.                       | TODO markers with "sunset-by" field; prototype branches. | Review in *risk council* before expiry; promote or retire. |

 Each category represents different pain: customer harm (liability, hazard), team velocity (drag), cognitive load (relic), and calculated risk (bet).
-Treating them all as "tech debt" means everything becomes equally urgent or equally ignored.
+Call them all "tech debt" and everything becomes equally urgent or equally ignored.

-Liability mapping gives you a way to break that trend.
-Once you see which problems fall into which bucket, it's much easier to have conversations about what to fix now, what to plan for, and what you can safely ignore.
+Once you see which problems fall into which bucket, conversations about what to fix now, what to plan for, and what you can safely ignore become much clearer.

 ## Creating your first liability map